 If you’re looking for an easy to build hummingbird feeder this one is perfect.
 I made this hummingbird feeder in only a few hours.
 I got the plan from a book written by A.J.
 Hamler.
 A.J. is a an excellent woodworker and his book: Easy to Build Birdhouses – A Natural Approach is a fun one.
 I’ve made several projects from this book and I wrote a book review where I have more information if your interested.
 The tubes for the feeder you can find in pet stores in the pet bird feeder section.
 I wanted to make a few of these so I ordered mine off of Amazon.
 The little feeder tubes at the end I ordered online, but I’ve seen these in bird stores too.
 I put links at the bottom of this post where you can find some of the items I used to build this.

 Not a lot for this one.
-I used a single board that I was able to pickup at Lowe’s.
+I used a single 8′ board of cedar that I was able to pickup at Lowe’s.

 Milling & Assembly

 |For the bench I chose to make all of my cuts using a miter saw.
 Nothing complicated about these cuts.
 The whole thing is made with only 5 boards.|

 |I used a quick corner marking tool to get my corners for the bottom and top of the feeder.|

 |For the finish cuts, I did all of them using my band-saw.
 You could do these with a jig saw too.
 These are simple and quick cuts.|

 |For the top of the feeder I cut holes all the way through it.
 For the bottom of the feeder.
 I cut the holes about an inch deep, and then cut another hole for the feeder tubes to slide through.|

 |I used exterior rated glue and brads to attach the bottom of the feeder to the base and sides.|

 |For the handle I used a brass piano wire that I picked up at a hobby store.
 The sides are bent and go into the sides of the feeder.|